 At the date of authorisation of the financial statements, the Standards and Interpretations listed below were in issue but not yet effective.
-The potential impact of the new or revised Standards and Interpretations for reporting period on or after 1 April 2021 to the Fund are not expected to be material to the Fund.
-The potential impact of the new or revised Standards and Interpretations for reporting periods on or after 1 April 2022 to the Fund have not yet been determined.
+The potential impact of the new or revised Standards and Interpretations for reporting periods on or after 1 April 2021 are not expected to be material to the Fund.
+The potential impact of the new or revised Standards and Interpretations for reporting periods on or after 1 April 2022 are yet to be determined.